greenbird/piri/docs/introduction.md

 `iterables` is an array of `iterable` objects that _must_ contain an `alias` and a `path`. `alias` is will be the name of the `key` that you will then be able to reference and `path` is the path to the iterable list/array in the input data.

 !!!
 Note
     In our mappings.path we reference the key name(`character`) which is the `alias` we set up.
 Behind the scenes what really happens is that we add this `character` key to the root input data and run mapping for each val/obj in the list.
+Its completely name the `alias` the same as the last key to the iterable.
+This is demonstrated in the next example.

     This means that you must be sure to use unique aliases since otherwise you will overwrite other data.